spoilvoid/OpenLTM/README.md

 Large time-series models, pre-training datasets, adaptation techniques, and benchmarks.

 > [!NOTE]
-> OpenLTM is a open codebase intending to explore the design philosophy of large time-series models (LTM).
+> OpenLTM is a open codebase intending to explore the design philosophy of large time-series models.
 It is not intended to be completely compatiable with official codebases and existing checkpoints.
 > We aim to provide a neat pipeline to develop and evaluate large time-series models, which covers three milestone applications: **supervised training**, **large-scale pre-training**, and **large adaptation**.

 > For deep time series models and task-specific benchmarks, we strongly recommend [Time-Series-Library](https://github.com/thuml/Time-Series-Library) and this comprehensive [Suvery](https://arxiv.org/abs/2407.13278).